 Say what you want about this area of your emails, but this is holy marketing territory.
 It’s not enough to just type up something quick for these to get your email out the door.

-You need to nail these areas or all that effort to get into the inbox is wasted efforts.
+So, you need to nail these areas or all that effort to get into the inbox is wasted effort.

 And that’s just the worst….